Classification

 For users

-• Find real footage through search, the API, or MCP.
+• Find real footage through search, the API, or MCP (Model Context Protocol).

 • Filter by classification to match the assurance your use case needs.